natml-hub/ReplayCam/README.md

 # ReplayCam
-Demo project that shows recording videos in Unity Engine using NatCorder.
+Example illustrating video recording in Unity Engine using NatCorder.